Teaching & Mentoring Opportunities

 Congratulations to the 2020-2022 cohort of Core Faculty for Clinical Skills Assessment.
 We will open the application process again in summer of 2022.<embed>

 HMS Academy Fellowship Opportunities

-HMS Academy Medical Educational Fellowships provide physician educators with dedicated time over the course of one academic year to increase their knowledge of educational principles, to improve their skills as teachers, and to pursue a scholarly project in medical education.
-Read more.
+HMS Academy Medical Educational Fellowships provide physician educators with dedicated time to increase their knowledge of educational principles, to improve their skills as teachers, and to pursue a scholarly project in medical education.

 The HMS Academy Fellowship in Medical Education Research is a two-year program available to Harvard-affiliated fellows and surgical residents who hold an MD or PhD and to current members of the faculty (faculty may opt for participation in one or two years of the program).
 The focus of the program is to develop core skills in social science research methods as applied to undergraduate, graduate, and continuing education in the health professions.